tmmurtola/reaching-arm-model/README.rst

 * simulate_reaches_rate.cpp  - source code for the model for generating full set of simulation data
 * mjx_parallel_pop.cpp       - C++ source code that can be compiled to a mex-file for MATLAB
-* model_maker                - Python script for generating MuJoCo models with multi-MU muscles
+* model_maker.py                - Python script for generating MuJoCo models with multi-MU muscles
 * human_arm_1MU_template.xml - xml model file that is used by model_maker to generate multi-MU models
 * inc/                       - folder containing header files
 * scripts/                   - folder containing MATLAB scripts for parameter optimisation, simulating workspace errors, and plotting results